 2. Professional Teeth Whitening

-Professional teeth whitening takes place at your dentist's office.
+Professional teeth whitening takes place at your dental office.
 Your dentist will apply a gel-like solution to your teeth while shining an activating light on the gel.
 You should experience minimal pain with this teeth whitening option, so there's no need to be scared of the dentist's chair.
 The treatment takes approximately an hour, and the results last longer than other whitening treatments.

 BEST FOR someone who wants to see results quickly.